 4. Implement diversity infusion into supervision.

-5. Identify ethical dilemmas in supervision and steps to problem solve with supervisee.
+5. Identify ethical dilemmas in supervision and steps to problem solve with supervises.

 6. Understand issues in identification and remediation of behavior of supervisees that do not meet performance criteria.

 Workshop hours will be from 9:00am – 4:00pm (lunch on your own).
 Check-in will begin at 8:30am